datastax/dse-metric-reporter-dashboards/README.md

 ## Kubernetes Support
 These dashboards and prometheus configuration files may be transformed via the collection of Python scripts under `bin/`.

-Specifically run `bin/clean.py && bin/build.py` to generate appropriate files in the `dist` directory.
+Specifically run `bin/clean.py && bin/build.py` to generate appropriate files in the `k8s-build/generated` directory.
 These files integrate with the Custom Resources defined by the [Prometheus](https://operatorhub.io/operator/prometheus) and [Grafana](https://operatorhub.io/operator/grafana-operator) operators available on Operator Hub.

 ### Prometheus